An enclosure, placed in a field for no apparent reason, captures the attention.

 The adjacent stand of trees on Sibbald Flat

 Again, I examine the site thoroughly but find no definitive evidence of a former homestead.
-If anyone has knowledge of a former homestead, I would be interested in hearing the story.
-Please leave a comment.
-I will make the relatively straight, cow paddy shuffle, kilometre long hike back to the car.
+I will make the relatively straight, cow paddy shuffle, kilometer long hike back to the car.

 Straight line cow paddy shuffle back to the car on Sibbald Flat